Facts about UK Newts in your pond and their life cycle:

 - Young newt on land in Autumn

-- From June onwards when they have developed legs and begin to leave the water as efts.
+- From June onwards when they have developed legs they begin to leave the water as efts.

 - They hide and look for food in the surrounding undergrowth.